VogoVokkero/MCO_bsp-test/README.md

 For performances related test on the target however, make sure to set -O2 (default for the yocto toolchain) and remove the no-omit-fp flag.

+!!!
+See possible options with `--help`, you need to activate at least one runner.

-### Tracing
+#### Tracing
-Most of the debugging on the target (when built with recipe _esg-bsp-test_ in yocto) is best done using DLT traces, the trace projerct for this app is located [here|https://github.com/VogoVokkero/dlt-client/blob/develop/resources/A8375/btst.dlp].
+Most of the debugging on the target (when built with recipe _esg-bsp-test_ in yocto) is best done using DLT traces, the trace projerct for this app is located [here](https://github.com/VogoVokkero/dlt-client/blob/develop/resources/A8375/btst.dlp).
 Traces are crucial for real-time uses, e.g. for the audio, the default scenario expects you to feed continuous audio on ESG-IN1, and traces will report lack of levels on this input.

+To enable trace on PC/Native side, you may have to hack the owner or _/tmp/dlt_ with this a chown command, just add this pipe to your group.

 ## Audio Loop

 The Audio runner is based on a sample app from http://equalarea.com/paul/alsa-audio.html

-### ALSA transfert methods and ALSA example
+#### ALSA transfert methods and ALSA example

-ESG "mco-audio-app" is implementin the 'poll/select' scheme, which is not the simplest, but back then did best match the 'multicore-tools/task-manager' scheme.
+ESG _mco-audio-app_ is implementin the 'poll/select' scheme, which is not the simplest, but back then did best match the 'multicore-tools/task-manager' scheme.
-In order to go back to the basics and test the vanilla ALSA example, the 'alsa-pôll-example' app can be built.
+In order to go back to the basics and test the vanilla ALSA example, the _alsa-poll-example_ app can be built.
 This alsa example shall be kept unchanged, as a reference, it features all implemented schemes and must be launched with proper options to specifically test for poll/select.

 In our case, we will be looking into:
 - handling clean Start/Pause/Resume/Stop
 - handling clean X(-run/Recover scenarios (which is more or less the same problame than above).

-**use option '--audio' to activate the audio loop.**
+!!! use option `--audio` to activate the audio loop.

-### reference alsa application
+#### reference alsa application

 a ref app from the ALSA projet is also built as 'alsa-poll-example'